 No credit effect

-Although it’s nice that there’s no credit check required to get these cards, prepaid debit cards aren’t connected to a line of credit like credit cards are.
+Although there’s no credit check required to get these cards, it means prepaid debit cards aren’t connected to a line of credit like credit cards are.

-This means that the company that administers the prepaid debit card is not reporting your payment activity to the credit bureaus, so these cards aren’t helpful for establishing or strengthening your credit history.
+Because the company that administers the prepaid debit card is not reporting your payment activity to the credit bureaus, these cards aren’t helpful for establishing or strengthening your credit history.

 Depending on the card, a prepaid credit card may come with a host of attached fees.
-Some prepaid cards may charge fees for activities like the following:
+Some prepaid cards may charge fees for certain activities including:

 • Activating the card